wilson0x4d/X4DESO/X4D_Core/README.md

 ## Versions

+v1.14

+- Removed unnecessary log lines.
+- Fixed bug where IsSubZone was not being set properly.
+- Optimizations and bug fixes for new (alpha) Cartography code.
+- Created new 'Crafting' item types group to clarify settings in misc addons which depend on it.
+- Salting vendor keys to avoid name collisions for generic-named NPCs.

 v1.13
 - Added new 'X4D_Cartography' module.
 - Several bug fixes for Observables, including a plurality change on all uses, and the introduction of 'Rate Limit' concept.